opentracing-contrib/java-grpc/README.md

                 .usePlaintext(true)
                 .build();

-            ClientTracingInterceptor tracingInterceptor = new ClientTracingInterceptor(this.tracer);
+            TracingClientInterceptor tracingInterceptor = new TracingClientInterceptor(this.tracer);

             // If GlobalTracer is used:
-            // ClientTracingInterceptor tracingInterceptor = new ClientTracingInterceptor();
+            TracingClientInterceptor

             blockingStub = GreeterGrpc.newBlockingStub(tracingInterceptor.intercept(channel));
         }